 How to charge your iPhone faster

-If you really want to speed up iPhone charging, get a faster USB charging adapter (if supported), try not to use your device while charging, and definitely disable mobile data.
-If your iPhone is charging really slowly, you might as well turn on Airplane Mode or, if possible, turn it off.
+If you want to speed up iPhone charging, get a faster USB charging adapter (if supported), try not to use your device while charging, and disable mobile data.
+If your iPhone is charging slowly, you might as well turn on Airplane Mode or, if possible, turn it off.

 If you want to prolong battery health, you shouldn’t let your iPhone battery fall under 20% and charge it over 85% to 90% regularly.
 Of course, it all depends on different scenarios and your daily habits.
 At the end of the day, whatever you do, the battery health shouldn’t drop under 85% of factory capacity over 2-3 years.
-You can check this in Settings > Battery > Battery Health on your iPhone.
+You can check on your iPhone this in Settings > Battery > Battery iPhone.

 Also, even if you got yourself a faster USB charging adapter, you should keep charging your iPhone with the slower one (e.g. standard 5W Apple adapter) during the night or when you have some time to spare.
 Some might say that 5W standard chargers are really on the low side in 2022 and they would be right.
 Still, if you plan to keep your device for 3+ years, the optimal use of a slow charger when circumstances allow is the way to go.